Edsel Ford II

-Edsel Bryant Ford II (born December 27, 1948) is the great-grandson of Henry Ford I, grandson of Edsel Ford I, and the only son of Henry Ford II.
+Edsel Bryant Ford II (born December 27, 1948) is the great-grandson of Henry Ford I, grandson of Edsel Ford, and the only son of Henry Ford II.
 He served as a member of the board of directors of Ford Motor Company for 33 years before announcing his retirement, and serves on the finance committee and sustainability and innovation committee.
 He is a cousin of the company's Executive Chairman, William Clay Ford Jr.

 Early life and education

 Ford attended Eaglebrook School in Deerfield, Massachusetts, and graduated in 1968 from The Gunnery in Washington, Connecticut before entering Babson College.
 He received his business administration bachelor's degree at Babson and completed the Program for Management Development at the Harvard Business School in 1981.